wellyngtond2/Morpheus/README.md

 EMAIL_PASS="your_password"
 EMAIL_PORT=587
 ```
-#### 2º Second one into the .net project on appsettings.json replace the connection string "dapperConnectionString" value.
+#### 2º Into the .net project on appsettings.json replace the connection string "dapperConnectionString" value.